 Magnification is the ability of a microscope to produce an image of an object at a scale larger (or even smaller) than its actual size.
 Magnification serves a useful purpose only when it is possible to see more details of an object in the image than when observing the object with the unaided eye.
 At the present time, magnification is well defined when viewing an image of a sample through the eyepieces of a microscope.
 For this case, rigorous international standards have been documented [5–9].
-Many of these standards also apply to digital microscopy, but strict definitions and standards for magnification achieved by a digital microscope, where the image is most often viewed by display on an electronic monitor, are still in development.
+Many of these standards also apply to digital microscopy, but strict definitions and standards for magnification achieved by a digital microscope, where the image is most often viewed by display on an electronic monitor, have only recently been published .

 Magnification in digital microscopy

 What exactly is magnification?
 A basic definition of magnification is the ratio of the size of a specific feature of an object or sample as seen in an image produced by an optical system to the actual size of the feature on the object itself.
 Thus, lateral magnification, MDIS, can be defined as: